dhth/ting/README.md

 build-fail = "~/sounds/custom/build-fail.wav"
 ```

-As mentioned in the sample config, you can customise sounds for to be played for
-success and error exit codes as input.
+As shown in the sample config, you can customize sounds for success and error
+exit codes.

-Besides, providing feedback based on exit codes, `ting` can also play sounds
+Besides exit code feedback, `ting` can also play sounds based on custom cues.
-based on custom cues.
-Configure these as shown in the config above, and then
-invoke `ting` as follows.
+Configure these as shown above, and then invoke `ting` as follows.

 ```bash
 ting p build-success